Numerical surgery for mean curvature flow of surfaces: Extensions

 \section{Extensions}

-We will give a brief overview on possible extensions to geometric flows beyond mean curvature flow, and also discuss numerical methods which are compatible with the surgery approach of Algorithm~\ref{alg:numerical MCF with surgery}--\ref{alg:numerical surgery}.
+We will give a brief overview on possible extensions to geometric flows beyond mean convex mean curvature flow, and also discuss numerical methods which are compatible with the surgery approach of Algorithm~\ref{alg:numerical MCF with surgery}--\ref{alg:numerical surgery}.